-- a statement providing evidence of significant work experience with children/adolescents or EDUC 251 or the equivalent, - an essay (750 1000 words) outlining the applicant's philosophy of education or EDUC 300 or the equivalent, - a personal recommendation using the form for B.Ed. applicants.
+- A statement providing evidence of significant work experience with children/adolescents including confirmation of this experience from a supervisor or EDUC 251 or the equivalent, - an essay (750 1000 words) outlining the applicant's philosophy of education or EDUC 300 or the equivalent,

+• a personal recommendation using the form for B.Ed. applicants.